scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

   --wait
 ```

 Finally, we create a node pool that specifies what compute our workload can support.
-In this case, Karpenter can provision EC2 Spot instances from the `C`, `M`, or `R` family from any generation greater than two running Linux on AMD64 architecture.
+In this case, Karpenter can provision EC2 Spot instances from the `C`, `M`, or `R` families from any generation greater than two running Linux on AMD64 architecture.

 ```shell title='09-karpenter/commands.sh'
 # create NodePool